Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 You talk to a three-year-old kid, he might think two plus two equals five.

-That doesn't mean that we just throw our hands in the air and come to a conference.
+That doesn't mean that we just throw our hands in the air and can't come to a concern.

 So all of these people in your eyes are just complete moral degenerates who are wrong.
-They're exciting.
+So they're exciting.

 Yeah, basically.

-What's your governmental prescription to stop that from happening?
+What's your governmental governmental prescription to stop that from happening?
 What's your prescription?
 Does the government step in and regulate OnlyFans, stop men from buying that?
-That's

-That's more government.
 So you want more government to step in?
-Yeah, I want a proper, limited governmental government.
+Yeah, I want a proper, limited government.
+Real conservative pursuit.

 I'm not a libertarian, but I'm a conservative.
 But I want to ask the audience a quick question.